 A legend tells that the foundation of the Medical School of Salerno starts with the occasional encounter among four masters: the Jewish Helinus, the Greek Pontus, the Arab Adela, and the Latin Salernus.

 Indeed the School kept the Greek-Latin cultural tradition going, merging it harmoniously with the Arab and Jewish culture.
 The meeting of different cultures led to a medical learning arising from the synthesis and the comparison of different experiences.

-Because of geographic and other favourable conditions, many of these cultural contributions synergized to form the Medical School at Salerno around 900 AD.
+Because of the geographic and other favourable conditions, many of these cultural contributions synergised with the Medical School at Salerno around 900 AD.

 Before long it was considered something like the world's first university.